os-assignments/os-assignments.github.io/versions/v1/content/processes-and-ipc/process-management.md

 Usage: monitor [-s delay] [-p pid] cmd

-A top-like command that only lists USER, PID, STAT and COMM for the current user and and proceses with a command name with a grep match of cmd.
+A top-like command that only lists USER, PID, STAT and COMM for the current user and and processes with a command name with a grep match of cmd.

 Options:
  -s delay    Delay in seconds between refresh, default = 1.